clivepato93/journeyPlanner/README.md

 the functionality of this will be achieved through the use of navigator.geolocation API

-the coordinates the geolocation will be used to make another call to reverseGeocoding
+the coordinates the geolocation will be used to make another to the reverseGeocoding API

 ```js
      fetch(`https://geocode.xyz/${lat},${lng}?geoit=json`)